Kaspar von Barth

 Kaspar von Barth (21 June 1587 – 17 September 1658) was a German philologist and writer.

+Biography

 Barth was born at Küstrin (today Kostrzyn in Poland) in the Neumark region of Brandenburg.
 A precocious child, he was looked upon as a marvel of learning.
 After studying at Gotha, Eisenach, Wittenberg, and Jena, he travelled extensively, visiting most of the countries of Europe.
 Too independent to accept any regular post, he lived alternately at Halle and on his property at Sellerhausen in Leipzig.

 Because his library and manuscripts were destroyed by a fire at Sellerhausen, Barth moved to the Paulinum at Leipzig, where he died.
 Barth was a voluminous writer.
 Regarding Barth and his output, 1911 Encyclopædia Britannica gives the following judgment: "his works, which were the fruits of extensive reading and a retentive memory, are unmethodical and uncritical and marred by want of taste and of clearness.
 He appears to have been excessively vain and of an unamiable disposition."
-That article considered the following to be his most important writings: